gmuldoon/data-science-from-scratch-workshop/README.md

 # data-science-from-scratch-workshop
-Data Science From Scratch Workshpo - 2016
+Data Science From Scratch Workshop - 2016 - All the slides are available here.